superg/redumper/README.md

 ## General
 redumper operates using commands.

-The preferred way is to run it without arguments (equivalent to running `redumper cd`).
+The preferred way is to run it without arguments (equivalent to running `redumper disc`).
 This is the most common use case that will dump the disc and generate the dump files.
 Everything that can be automated, is automated.
 If the `--drive` option is not specified, the first available drive with an inserted disc will be used.
 If the `--image-name` option is not specified, the image name will be generated based on the current date and drive name.

 The full command list is available by running `redumper --help`.